muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 Tone and style specification can also influence the model's response.
 If you specify in the prompt that you want a formal response, the model will try to use more formal language in its response.
 If you specify a casual tone, the model will use more informal language.
 I often specify the format as a markdown bullet list with specific properties spelled out, for example.

  If you're not getting value from your use of LLMs consider that they're a tool that you have to learn to use.
-Prompt engineering is crucial when using an LLM because the model bases its response entirely on the prompt and the patterns it learned during training.
-The type of prompt, additional context, and tone and style specification all play a significant role in shaping the model's response.
+Or maybe the type of prompt you're using isn't a great use case for current LLMs.
+Can you improve the prompt or reframe the problem to better leverage the LLM?